Dan Riskin (physician): Business

-In 2011, Riskin founded and became CEO of Health Fidelity, a company which implements artificial intelligence to measure clinical quality and risk for value-based healthcare.
-As CEO, Riskin secured relationships with Harvard, Children’s Hospital of Philadelphia, and University of Pittsburgh Medical Center.
-He grew the company through three financing rounds.
-Health Fidelity was acquired by Edifecs in a transaction valued in excess of $150 million.
+In 2011, Riskin founded and became CEO of Health Fidelity, a health AI company focused on applying artificial intelligence to clinical data to measure quality and risk.
+The company raised venture funding and grew rapidly, influencing the care of millions of patients.
+The company's technology has been used by health systems and payers.
+It was acquired by Edifecs in a transaction valued in excess of $150 million.

-In 2015, Riskin founded and became CEO of Verantos, a company which applies artificial intelligence to newly available health data to generate high-validity real-world evidence, which uses clinical experience across millions of patients to offer insight into what treatments will work best for whom.
-Riskin was funded to pursue high-validity real-world evidence by the National Institutes of Health starting in 2015, the National Science Foundation in 2018, and the Food and Drug Administration in 2020.
-Verantos names multiple top 10 life sciences firms as customers.
-The company was recognized as Bioinformatics Company of the Year in 2021 and was subsequently recognized by Inc 5000 and Deloitte Fast 500 as one of America's fastest growing private companies.
+In 2015, Riskin founded and became CEO of Verantos, a health AI company which determines preferred treatment for an individual based on clinical experience across millions of patients.
+Verantos has led research on data quality and artificial intelligence, including multiple FDA-funded demonstration projects and publications in leading journals.
+It was recognized as Bioinformatics Company of the Year in 2021 and was subsequently recognized by Inc 5000 and Deloitte Fast 500 as one of America's fastest growing private companies.